-We believe proxy voting is a critical component of our engagement efforts and ability to drive change.
+We believe proxy voting is a critical component of our engagement efforts and our ability to drive change.
 We take our responsibilities as stewards of our clients' capital seriously, actively voting the shares of companies in which we invest on their behalf as an integrated part of our investment process.
-Each proxy is voted in the best interest of our clients, defined as maximizing long-term shareholder value.
-We exercise proxy voting to highlight our views on management decisions, including ESG-related items, regardless of whether we agree with management's recommendation.
+Each proxy is voted in the best interest of our clients, which we define as maximizing long-term shareholder value.
+We exercise proxy voting to highlight our views on management decisions, including ESG-related issues, regardless of whether we agree with management's recommendation.